 Every summer since she was 12 years old, College of Idaho senior Morgan Thornberry has visited her grandmother in Washington D.C., falling in love with the city in the process.

 Thornberry is back in the nation’s capital this summer, but for different reasons.
 She’s still staying with her grandmother, but instead of a vacation, the political economy major from Idaho Falls is hard at work as a summer intern for the Department of Agriculture’s Office of Country and Regional Affairs (OCRA).

 While many College of Idaho students began settling into summer routines after commencement, senior biology major Kelsey Nelson was frantically packing in preparation for one of the nation’s most prestigious internships in the field of marine biology.
 Just two weeks earlier, Nelson was notified that she would be serving as a Mammal-Interpretation Intern for a 12-week program at the Alaska SeaLife Center (ASLC) in Seward, Alaska.
 She was one of only 24 interns nationwide selected for the opportunity.

-The College of Idaho congratulates the 198 students who made the Fall 2013 Dean’s List.
+The College of Idaho congratulates the 176 students who made the Spring 2014 Dean’s List.
 To receive Dean's List recognition, a student must complete at least nine graded credits and achieve a GPA of 3.75 or higher for the semester.
-Nearly 20 percent of the College’s total enrollment made the Dean’s List.
+More than 15 percent of the College’s total enrollment made the Dean’s List this spring.
 Students honored are listed below by hometown: